 Our time and attendance tracking software allows medical facilities to create complex attendance rules.
 Track and manage shift differentials, on-call pay, call-back pay, and more.

-To see for yourself how APS can help with your PBJ reporting requirements, schedule a demo with us today.
+Schedule a demo with us today to see how APS can help with your PBJ reporting requirements.